ExpediaGroup/styx/docs/user-guide/configure-overview.md

       maxChunkSize: 8192
       maxContentLength: 65536

+      # A timeout for idle persistent connections, in milliseconds.
+      keepAliveTimeoutMillis: 12000

       # Time in milliseconds Styx Proxy Service waits for an incoming request from client
       # before replying with 408 Request Timeout.
       requestTimeoutMillis: 12000